JvanKatwijk/qt-1090/README.md

 * f	a push button switching between "all preambles shown" and "preambles with good crc" shown.
 The distinction is in the color, green is "crc ok".

-Credits
+Copyrights
 ---

-Dump1090 was written by Salvatore Sanfilippo <antirez@gmail.com> and is released under the BSD three clause license.
+Dump1090 was written by Salvatore Sanfilippo <antirez@gmail.com> and is released under the BSD three clause license. qt-1090 uses source code from Dump1090.
+Copyright of the modifications is J van Katwijk, Lazy Chair computing